OpsMx/enterprise-spinnaker/baremetalk8s-install/readme.md

 when we install Spinnaker on baremetal kubernetes, e.g. on-prem k8s cluster, there are couple of challenges that we need to overcome:

-a.
-Lack of "automatically provisioned" Persistent Storage (Persistent Volumes)
+- Lack of "automatically provisioned" Persistent Storage (Persistent Volumes)

-b.
-Lack of "automatically provisioned" load-balancer
+- Lack of "automatically provisioned" load-balancer

 Steps to overcome these challenges are presented along with some commonly used spinnaker configuration steps so to get a fairly